javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 let {var1, var2} = {var1:…, var2…}
 ```

 We have an existing object at the right side, that we want to split into variables.
-To the left side contains a "pattern" for corresponding properties.
-In the simple case that's a list of variable names in `{...}`.
+The left side contains a "pattern" for corresponding properties.
+In the simple case, that's a list of variable names in `{...}`.

 For instance: